Everything you need to know about becoming a nurse

 - Teamwork – to work alongside a number of other healthcare professionals

-- Patience – to deal with difficult patients
+- Patience – to deal with difficult patients and work with them when it comes to their home care.

 - Optimism – to help you stay positive and reassure patients who are going through scary or stressful experiences